 We sat with the cheetahs until they decided it was time to move on and then continued to camp for lunch.
 It seemed that we would be late for lunch again; I guessed that this would be a common theme for our trip.
 We left the open plains and headed back into the woodlands.
 Here we were introduced to the tsetse fly.
 Similar to the horse fly in the US, I spent the rest of my trip being a blood donor to these miniature pests.
 We drove for another 15 minutes to arrive at Dunia Camp, where we were met by the staff with cold towels and a fruity drink.
 We were given a brief introduction to camp and shown to our tents to refresh before lunch.

 Dunia Camp is a semi-permanent camp located in the Serengeti National Park.
-There are 8 Meru-style tents with en-suite bathrooms with a flush toilet, a hot and cold water sink and a bucket shower.
+There are 8 Meru-style tents with en-suite bathrooms with a flush toilet, a hot and cold water sink and a safari shower.
 The tents are open and roomy and have an enclosed sitting room, perfect for an afternoon nap.